German invasion of Belgium (1940): French forces

 The SOMUA S35 tank was considered one of the most modern types in French service at the time.

 The Belgians were afforded substantial support by the French Army.
-The French 1st Army included ten divisions, among which General René Prioux's Cavalry Corps.
+The French 1st Army included ten divisions, among which were General René Prioux's Cavalry Corps.
 The corps was given the 2nd Light Mechanized Division (2^{e} Division Légère Mécanique, or 2^{e} DLM) and the 3rd Light Mechanized Division (3^{e} DLM), which were allocated to defend the Gembloux gap.
 The armoured forces consisted of 176 of the formidable SOMUA S35s and 239 Hotchkiss H35 light tanks.
 Both of these types, in armour and firepower, were superior to most German types.
 The 3^{e} DLM contained 90 S35s and some 140 H35s alone.

 The French 7th Army was assigned to protect the northernmost part of the Allied front.
 It contained, apart from three infantry divisions, the 1st Light Mechanized Division (1^{re} DLM) which was the best-trained French armoured division, the 25th Motorised Infantry Division (25^{e} Division d'Infanterie Motorisée, or 25^{e} DIM) and the 9th Motorised Infantry Division (9^{e} DIM).
 This force would advance to Breda in the Netherlands.

 The third French army to see action on Belgian soil was the 9th with eight divisions.
 It was weaker in firepower than both the 7th and the 1st armies.
 The 9th Army was allocated five infantry or fortress divisions that only had a minimal number of trucks.
 An exception were the 5th Motorised Infantry Division (5^{e} DIM) and two partly motorised Cavalry divisions, 1st and 4th DLC.
 Its mission was to protect the long southern flank of the Allied armies along the Meuse, south of Namur and the Sambre river and just north of Sedan.
 Further south, in France, was the French 2nd Army with nine divisions, protecting the Franco-Belgian border between Sedan and Montmédy.
 The two weakest French armies were thus protecting the area of the main German thrust.